Grand re-opening of Hayward's Main Street is May 20

-A ribbon cutting will be held at 10 a.m.
-Wednesday, May 20, to celebrate the grand re-opening of Hayward’s historic Main Street, which has been closed to traffic since spring construction began March 9.
+A ribbon-cutting will be held at 10 a.m. on Wednesday, May 20, to celebrate the grand re-opening of Hayward’s historic Main Street, which has been closed to traffic since spring construction began March 9.

-She continued that “the timing couldn’t be better for the grand re-opening and merchants are excited and ready to see customers.”
+She added, “The timing couldn’t be better for the grand re-opening, and merchants are excited and ready to see customers.”

 Last year the city of Hayward was awarded a $1 million federal community development block grant that required a $500,000 city match.
-The Main Street infrastructure project included new sewer and water, curb, gutter, sidewalk and road pavement from Highway 63 to 5th Street, as well as replacement sewer line from 5th Street and California to Nyman Avenue.
+The Main Street infrastructure project included new sewer and water, curb, gutter, sidewalk, and road pavement from Hwy.
+63 to 5th Street, as well as replacement sewer line from 5th Street and California to Nyman Avenue.

 “The reopening of a critical portion of Hayward’s downtown is reason for celebration,” said Michael Stoffel, project manager for Eau Claire-based Ayres, which designed the project and provided survey, bidding, and construction observation services.
-“Ayres is proud to have been part of this important project,” said Stoffel.
+“Ayres is proud to have been part of this important project."

 Post a comment as